rduenasf/birding/docs/birds/calqua.md

 scientific_name: "Callipepla californica"
 order: "Galliformes"
 family: "Odontophoridae (New World Quail)"
 description: "Callipepla californica is a species of bird in the Odontophoridae (New World Quail) family.
 It has been observed 11 times.
+It has been photographed.
 It has been recorded."
 species_group: "Grouse, Quail, and Allies"
 species_code: "calqua"

 sidebar_position: 106
-sidebar_class_name: " has-audio"
+sidebar_class_name: "has-photo has-audio"
 tags:
   - Galliformes
   - Odontophoridae (New World Quail)
   - Grouse, Quail, and Allies
-  - Needs Photo
+  - Has Photo
   - Has Audio
 ---